ubco-W2022T1-cosc301/project-group36/final_report_group36.md

 ### Observations:
 There is no substantial difference between Audience and rating, which is fairly reasonable.

-Paid apps are higher rated in comparison to those apps that are free.
-This is although fairly marginal.
+Although paid apps are higher rated in comparison to those apps that are free.
+This although fairly marginal, is quite consistent and does make sense.
+Note that unrated apps are not eligible to be monetized and thus does not have a bar.

 This range is rather massive, notably being exponential in nature.